YourthYQ/Notebook-UCLA_CS35L/Bash Scripting.md

 `#!/bin/bash` at the beginning of a **.sh file** tells the OS to use the Bash shell to interpret and execute the commands contained in the script file.

-> **Q: What's the main difference between 'shell' and 'bash'?**
+> **What's the main difference between 'shell' and 'bash'?**
 >
-> **A:** "shell" is a command-line interpreter that provides a user interface for accessing an OS's services, whereas "Bash" is a specific implementation of a shell, offering extended features and functionalities beyond those found in the traditional Bourne shell.
+> "shell" is a command-line interpreter that provides a user interface for accessing an OS's services, whereas "Bash" is a specific implementation of a shell, offering extended features and functionalities beyond those found in the traditional Bourne shell.

 ## Comparison Operators